 |Within days the kit came out in the Netherlands, my modeling friend Eric Verschuur found one for me, and even donated it as a gift.
 Thanks again Eric!
 I decided to build my example straight from the box, to get to know the kit - I'm planning to do a few more.
 This report is also shown on my Komet web site.|

-I assembled the whole model in one evening, using super glue and Milliput.
+I assembled the whole model in one evening, using CA glue and Milliput.
 One difficult aspect is the lining up of the wings.
-Since they have a rather severe twist (just like the real thing), it's difficult to decide what to use as a reference.
+Since they have a strong twist, just like the real thing.
+That makes it difficult to decide what to use as a reference.
 I decided to use the leading edge as reference, and give that zero degrees dihedral.
 About the only way to achieve this is to deviate from the instructions, and attach the upper wings halves to the upper fuselage, the three parts resting on a flat surface.
 I then added the lower fuselage, and finished with the lower wings halves.

 The whole interior was painted RLM66 with suitable variations and some dry brushing.
 The cockpit tub is quite nice, with nice detail for a 1/72 model.
 But I think the tub sits a little too deep in the fuselage; the tanks should be closer to the canopy sill, and the rear bulkhead should connect with the upper fuselage.
 The headrest cushion does not have a completely accurate shape.
 There's another small problem: you can see from one rear window to the other.
 There should be some sheet metal blocking the view.
 I did not add these this time, but I definitely would do it next time.